William Sterndale Bennett: Later works

 Bennett's style did not develop after his early years.
 In 1908 the musicologist W. H. Hadow assessed his later work as follows: "[W]hen The May Queen appeared [1858] the idiom of music had changed and he had not changed with it. ...
 He was too conservative to move with the times. ...
 [His last works] might all have been written in the forties; they are survivals of an earlier method, not developments but restatements of a tradition."
 Firman comments that later popular, and more superficial, pieces such as Genevieve (1839) came to overshadow the more innovative works of his earlier period such as the Sonata Op.
 13, and the Fantasia Op.
 16.

 Young suggests that the cantatas The May Queen and The Woman of Samaria enjoyed in their hey-day "a popularity that was in inverse relation to their intrinsic merit".
 Caldwell notes that The Woman of Samaria shows that "Bennett was a good craftsman whose only fault was a dread of the operatic ...
 One would probably tolerate the narrative recitative more readily if the inserted movements showed any spark of life."
 As regards The May Queen, Caldwell praises the overture (a Mendelssohn-style work originally written as a concert piece in 1844) "but the rest of the work is tame stuff".
 He comments that "both works received immense longstanding popularity and may be considered as the narrative prototype for the later Victorian secular and sacred forms ... conforming to the current standards of taste and respectability", anticipating such works as Arthur Sullivan's Kenilworth (1864).

+Lewis Foreman cites Bennett's late Symphony in G minor Op.
+43 (1864-67) as "the first British symphony to find a regular place in the repertoire until well into the twentieth century".